unaihuete-org/AzureTecnun-IoT-1/Hands-on lab/LAB- Predictive Maintenance for remote field devices.md

 ### Task 2: Open the Visual Studio solution, and update connection string values

-1. Using Visual Studio Code, open the `C:\MCW-Predictive-Maintenance-for-remote-field-devices-master\Hands-on lab\Resources\FieldDeviceSimulator\Fabrikam.FieldDevice.Generator` folder.
+1. Using Visual Studio Code, open the Folder `\Hands-on lab\Resources\FieldDeviceSimulator\Fabrikam.FieldDevice.Generator` folder.

     > If you are prompted by Visual Studio code to install additional components to enable debugging, please select the option to install the components.